zachvin/impact-recovery/README.md

 The simulator will run for 100 episodes or until it receives an interrupt.
 Upon interrupt, the user will be prompted whether to save (in `data/`) and plot (in `plots/`) training data and whether to save the trained network.
 The `-e` and `-c` arguments control whether to show the GUI (Eval mode) and use the pre-trained networks (use Checkpoints), respectively.
 They will both be set to `False` by default.
 The above command will automatically plot and save the data, but to plot the data after training, use `util.py` in the following manner:

-      python3 util.py -n [score]
+      python3 util.py -s [score]

 Where \[score] is the integer score printed to the screen when the training data was saved.
+Plotting isn't implemented for the pendulum environment.

 # Part One